 "WHEN DID WE SEE YOU NAKED?"

-How can churches, church agencies, organisations, and communities offer an appropriate and effective response to sexual violence in its many different forms?
-The "When Did We See You Naked?" project examines the opportunities and challenges of better faith-based responses to sexual violence, and how biblical and theological resources can guide and support these.
-Areas of particular importance include how churches might address victim blaming and secondary victimisation.
+How can churches and communities offer more appropriate and effective responses to sexual violence in its many different forms?
+The "When Did We See You Naked?" project examines the opportunities and challenges to faith-based responses to sexual violence, and how biblical and theological resources can guide and support these with particular emphasis on how churches might address victim blaming and secondary victimisation.

-"When Did We See You Naked?" workshops explore Mark 15.16-24 and other texts to address the stripping and forced naked exposure of Jesus prior to, and during, crucifixion.
-It uses facilitated contextual bible studies to investigate why the sexualised element of this humiliation is rarely named or seen as important, and how acknowledgement of these texts might contribute to better church responses to sexual violence.
+"When Did We See You Naked?" workshops explore Mark 15.16-24 and other texts to address the stripping and forced naked exposure of Jesus prior to and during crucifixion.
+It uses facilitated contextual bible studies and discussion to investigate why the sexualised element of this humiliation is rarely named or seen as important and how acknowledgement of these texts might contribute to better church responses to sexual violence.

 These workshops are available for churches and communities to explore the connections between Jesus' last days as depicted in scripture and sexualised violence.
-They are provided by Jayme at a minimal cost should your community wish to explore this topic further.
+In the UK and US, the workshops are facilitated by Jayme at a minimal cost should your community wish to explore this topic further.
 Please contact her using the form below for more information.

 Photo above by Alexandra Korey at www.arttrav.com.
 Used with kind permission.